7 Inspiring Male Celebrities Who Became First-Time Dads After 50

 HUGH GRANT

-Actor Hugh Grant refused to allow stereotypes or societal pressure to influence him to have a child before he was ready.
+Actor Hugh Grant refused to allow stereotypes or societal pressure influence him to have a child before he was ready.
 Instead, he welcomed his first “surprise” child in 2011 at the age of 51, and went on to have two more children within the next 13 months, and then another in 2015.
 Mazel!

 STEVE MARTIN